ArturoNereu/GameDevDiagrams/README.md

 # Game Dev Diagrams
-A Unity project to explain the Stack, the Heap, GC and Allocation.
+A Unity project with animations (made using Timeline) and diagrams to support the learning of game development related concepts.

 #### The Stack
 ![](https://github.com/ArturoNereu/StackAndHeap/blob/master/Recordings/StackAnimation.gif)